 Neuchâtel - Zurich

-Take a short walk along Lake Neuchâtel’s shores.
+Take a leisurely walk along the shores of Lake Neuchâtel.

 This medieval village offers intriguing museums and traditional restaurants serving regional cheese specialties like fondue and raclette.

-- The Federal Palace, the government seat
+- The Federal Palace, the seat of government

 - The Zytglogge